CollectionBuilder/cb-docs/docs/software/git.md

 ## Install GitHub Desktop

-If you are new to using Git and GitHub, we also recommend you install [GitHub Desktop](https://desktop.github.com/){:target="_blank" rel="noopener"} using the default options.
+If you are new to using Git and GitHub, we also recommend you install [GitHub Desktop](https://desktop.github.com/) using the default options.
 This will help you visualize and implement some of the git processes that can seem non-intuitive.

-GitHub Desktop is available on Windows and Mac only, however, there are a variety of [other GUI app for working with Git](https://git-scm.com/downloads/guis){:target="_blank" rel="noopener"} available, including "git-gui" that is built in to every default Git install.
+GitHub Desktop is available on Windows and Mac only, however, there are a variety of [other GUI app for working with Git](https://git-scm.com/downloads/guis) available, including "git-gui" that is built in to every default Git install.
 However, many users will find they complete most Git commands using integrations built into their text editors such as VS Code instead.